Normandy: D-Day, the 1944 landings

-The landing beaches
+The D-Day landing beaches

 D-Day Museum – Arromanches 14117